 Echolife Australia Juicer Buying Guide

 Juicing has been getting a lot of attention lately regarding its place and usefulness in our diets.
-We've sold juicers almost since our online beginnings 10 years ago, so we wrote this three-part guide covering the types of juicers available, whether a juicer would be a good fit for you, what to look for in one and an overview of the brands we stock.
+We've sold juicers almost since our online beginnings 10 years ago, so we wrote this four-part guide covering the types of juicers available, whether a juicer would be a good fit for you, what to look for in one and an overview of the brands we stock.
 At the end of the guide you will find a handy checklist you can return to us so we can pair you with the best machine for your needs.

 Let's get started!